EuSouVoce/FartherViewDistance_1.20.1/README.md

 ### If you wish to build it yourself:

-1. run `mvn paper-nms:init`
+1. run `./gradlew build`
-2. run `mvn package`
-3. Add the resulting jar from `./target` to your plugins folder and be happy.
+2. Add the resulting jar from `build/libs` to your plugins folder and be happy.

-> Why maven?
-My vscode isn't working properly with gradle and also I'm more used to maven.

 ---

-#### For older versions of papermc:
+#### Older versions
-> Check the version used on `pom.xml` based of **older commit files** that you want to compile against.
+For older versions please look through the [Releases](https://github.com/EuSouVoce/FartherViewDistance_1.20.1/releases) tab and search for the version you need.